32 County Sovereignty Movement: Legality

 The group is currently considered a foreign terrorist organization (FTO) in the United States, because the group is considered to be inseparable from the Real IRA, which is designated as an FTO.
 At a briefing in 2001, a spokesman for the US Department of State stated that "evidence provided by both the British and Irish governments and open source materials demonstrate clearly that the individuals who created the Real IRA also established these two entities to serve as the public face of the Real IRA.
 These alias organizations engage in propaganda and fundraising on behalf of and in collaboration with the Real IRA."
 The US Department of State's designation made it illegal for Americans to provide material support to the Real IRA, requires US financial institutions to block the group's assets and denies alleged RIRA members visas into the US.

 Outside Ireland

 The 32CSM also operates outside of the island of Ireland to some extent.
-The Gaughan/Stagg Cumann covers England, Scotland and Wales, and has an active relationship of mutual promotion with a minority of British left wing groups, and antifascist organisations.
-The James Larkin Republican Flute Band (founded in 1996) in Liverpool, and the West of Scotland Band Alliance (founded in 1979)—the largest section of which is the Glasgow-based Parkhead Republican Flute Band—are also supporters of the 32CSM (the larger flute band communities in these areas tend to be aligned to Sinn Féin instead).
-As of 2014, the 32CSM's alleged paramilitary wing, the Real IRA, was reported to have been still involved in attempts to perpetrate bombings in Britain as part of the Dissident Irish republican campaign, which has been ongoing since 1998.
+The James Larkin Republican Flute Band, founded in 1996 in Liverpool, and the West of Scotland Band Alliance, founded in 1979—the largest section of which is the Glasgow-based Parkhead Republican Flute Band— are supporters of the 32CSM.
+The larger flute band communities in these areas tend to be aligned to Sinn Féin.
+As of 2014, the 32CSM's alleged paramilitary wing, the Real IRA, was reported to still be involved in bombing attempts on British soil, as part of the dissident Irish republican campaign ongoing since 1998.